Entwistle railway station: Signal box

 Typically for this branch line, a Yardley/Smith type 1 brick signal box opened here in 1876, situated on the Down side north of the station, containing an 18 lever Smith frame.
-This box was replaced in Jan 1904 by a new 60 lever, gantry-mounted size 12 L&YR box, in connection with the quadrupling of the line through to Waltons Siding 1453 yds to the north.
-Numerous highly detailed large scale original drawings survive for these track and related works from the early 1900s Included with the plans is a letter sent by the railway company secretary to The Board of Trade in April 1904 which discloses that 'the old station has been reconstructed.
-It now consists of an island platform 596 feet long.'
-It is also revealed that the station is on a gradient of 1 in 77.
-The authorisation for it was the Lancashire and Yorkshire Railway Act 1897 (60 & 61 Vict. c. cxxx).
-The signal box spanned the fast running lines and it is reported that it was a very draughty place of work, with its floorboards lifting like piano keys when a loco steaming hard passed underneath it.
-The box closed in 1968 when the through fast lines were taken out of use.
+This box was replaced in 1902 or 1904 by a new 60 lever, gantry-mounted size 12 L&YR box, in connection with the quadrupling of the line through to Waltons Siding 1453 yds to the north.
+Numerous highly detailed large scale original drawings survive for these track and related works from the early 1900s.